-- 98. To implement the most efficient options. - 99.
-To ensure that all users of land transport are subject to pricing and non-pricing incentives and signals which promote decisions and behaviours that are, as far as possible, in accordance with efficient use of resources and the optimal benefit to the user.
+To implement the most efficient options.

+To ensure that all users of land transport are subject to pricing and non-pricing incentives and signals which promote decisions and behaviours that are, as far as possible, in accordance with efficient use of resources and of optimal benefit to the user.